Author has written 3 stories for Naruto, Harry Potter, and Assassin's Creed.

 (For those of you looking for advice and guidance)

 Spelling/Grammar: By far the leading reason why stories fail or get ignored is incorrect spelling and grammar.
 You may have an excellent plot, great characters, and mind bending ideas, but none of that will come through if you can't express it in proper text.
 Every sentence should flow together and most, if not all, words should be correctly spelled (You're on the bloody internet for crying out loud!
-If you don't know how to spell it, look it up on a dictionary!).
-Further more, don't be afraid to expand your vocabulary.
+If you don't know how to spell it, look it up in a dictionary!).
+Furthermore, don't be afraid to expand your vocabulary.
 I personally believe that certain words simply cannot be used more than once in a single sentence...
-It drives me insane!
+It becomes too repetitive and drives me insane!

 Detail: Funnily enough, while I have always been detailed oriented, the best explanation I have ever found in regards to why detail is needed was in a story on this very website.
-I don't remember the exact wording, but it basically boiled down to the fact that while you, the author, may have the whole story in your head with all its minute details, the reader does not have access to that and, as such, will probably only get less than 25% of your actual story unless you convey an appropriate amount of detail and emotional content.
+I don't remember the exact wording, but it basically boiled down to the fact that while you, the author, may have the whole story in your head with all its minute details, the reader does not have access to that.
+At most, they will probably only get about 25% of your actual story unless you convey an appropriate amount of detail and emotional content.
+So, the more detail you can put into your story... the more world building, character development, etc. you can add, the better.

 For example, if you have a fight scene, don't make it a single three lined paragraph.
 That just makes it sound rushed and one side ridiculously overpowered.
 Expand and give it context.
 Make it seem like a struggle.
 Make the reader feel like they're right there, in the story, watching the fight with their own eyes.
 To pull that off, you need detail and style!